 So, does the process of “dopamine fasting” lead to benefits from a psychological/behavioural perspective?
 Quite possibly – I have no way of knowing (and a research study would be a useful way to find out), and that’s not what I’m challenging.

-My point is that by calling it a “dopamine fast” it gets people talking the language of pseudoscience because the average person is highly unlikely to know the real science—and that’s just plain misleading.
+My point is that by calling it a “dopamine fast” it gets people using a trendy term that doesn’t actually match with what’s happening in the brain—and that’s just plain misleading.
 I certainly don’t expect everyone to be up on their neurophysiology, and that’s why it bugs me if the original proponent of an idea like this is leaving the door wide open and rolling out the welcome mat for people to make inaccurate assumptions.
 If a name is chosen because it’s gimmicky rather than inaccurate, that’s a problem.

 Ok, rant over.